Robert Adams (actor): Acting career

-Adams began appearing as a film extra in 1934, and had roles in films including Midshipman Easy (1935), Song of Freedom in 1936 – together with Paul Robeson – and King Solomon's Mines (1937).
+Adams began appearing as a film extra in 1934, and had roles in films including Midshipman Easy (1935), Song of Freedom (1936) and King Solomon's Mines (1937), the latter two alongside Paul Robeson.
 He also featured in Old Bones of the River (1938), worked as Robeson's stunt double in 1940's The Proud Valley, was in a 1941 Colonial Film Unit production entitled An African in London, and played the role of a Nubian slave in Caesar and Cleopatra (1945).
 The following year, when Adams starred in Men of Two Worlds, it was hailed by critics as a "ground-breaking film".

 On the stage, Adams' first role was in 1935 at the Embassy Theatre in Stevedore, in which Robeson played the hero and which was enthusiastically reviewed by Nancy Cunard in The Crisis: "This production of Stevedore has brought to light a fine new personality, on the stage for the first time: Robert Adams, Negro of British Guiana, well known otherwise as 'Black Eagle,' wrestler.
 He plays 'Blacksnake.'
 An extraordinarily fine, a natural-born actor, who should without fail find other good parts and work on the screen as well, for even a merely intelligent producer – but I wish him the best, Sergei Eisenstein."

 Another early role was as Jean-Jacques Dessalines in the 1936 play Toussaint Louverture: The Story of the Only Successful Slave Revolt in History by C. L. R. James, again alongside Robeson and also other notable actors including Orlando Martins and Harry Andrews.
 Adams went on to take the lead in a television adaptation of Eugene O'Neill's The Emperor Jones.
 The role of Brutus Jones, a Pullman porter who becomes the ruler of a Caribbean island, had already been played by Robeson on stage and screen.
-The BBC's version was transmitted live from Alexandra Palace on 11 May 1938, and Adams became the first black actor to play a leading dramatic role on British television; another BBC appearance that year was in W. B. Yeats' 1907 play Deirdre.
+The BBC's version was transmitted live from Alexandra Palace on 11 May 1938, and Adams became the first black actor to play a leading dramatic role on television; another BBC appearance that year was in W. B. Yeats' 1907 play Deirdre.
 Adams also appeared in Geoffrey Trease's Colony (1939), which was about the exploitation of sugar workers in a Caribbean island.

 After Robeson returned to the United States at the outbreak of the Second World War, Adams became Britain's leading black actor, and would continue acting on television in the 1940s and 1950s.

 In 1944, Adams founded the Negro Arts Movement.
 In the late 1940s, Adams founded the Negro Repertory Arts Theatre, whose productions included O'Neill's All God's Chillun Got Wings, at Colchester in 1944.
 He also appeared in the Unity Theatre's 1946 production of the play and a BBC television production in 1946.
 In 1948 he played Bigger Thomas in the play based on Richard Wright's novel Native Son, staged at the Bolton's Theatre Club.